kelajatu/developer-profiles/backend/README.md

     Create, return, update, delete  - user skills array  1, 4, 5  that refrences skills table id

-Initializing server (localy only): knex migration:latest knex seed:run
+Initializing server:
+    - in the dotenv file use switch enviornment to production to use AWS_RDS server
+    - OR development to use sqlite3 server
+    - 'knex migration:latest'
+    - 'knex seed:run'

 To run server:
     - navigate to the /backend folder
     - 'yarn install'
     - 'yarn dev' OR 'nodemon'
-    - in the dotenv file use switch enviornment to production to use AWS_RDS server and
-    - or development to use sqlite3 server

 To run heroku logs
     -- install/login to heroku CLI